 The material shall consist of indoxacarb together with related manufacturing impurities, in the form of a tan to light brown amorphous solid, and shall be free from visible extraneous matter and added modifying agents.

-2.1 Identity tests (612/TC/M/2 Note 1)
+2.1 Identity tests (612/TC/M/2, CIPAC Handbook N, p.
+74, 2011)

 The active ingredient shall comply with an identity test and, where the identity remains in doubt, shall comply with at least one additional test.